Daily Houserule tweets: December 2022

 These throwing distances are a big drop from those of Martial Arts/Low-Tech’s throwing stick.

 But they’re actually far more generous than the distances for hurled melee weapons given on Martial Arts p.
-220. I’ve arbitrarily boosted distances to keep Thrown Weapon (Stick) interesting.
+220. I’ve arbitrarily boosted their distances to keep Thrown Weapon (Stick) interesting.

 321